palantir/conjure/docs/spec/wire.md

 ## HTTP Responses
-1. **Status codes** - Conjure servers MUST respond with `204` status code if an endpoint returns `optional<T>` where `<T>` is not present.
+1. **Status codes** - Conjure servers MUST respond with `204` status code if an endpoint returns `optional<T>` and `<T>` is not present.
 Servers MUST respond with `200` status code for all other successful requests, including empty maps, sets, and lists.

 1. **Response body** - Conjure servers MUST serialize return values using the `JSON` encoding scheme defined below.
 The body MUST be omitted if the return type is `optional<T>` and `T` is not present.
 Return type `binary` must be written directly to the body.
 TODO define (optional<binary> where binary is empty or not, optional.empty) and content length.

 1. **Content-type** - Conjure servers MUST respond to requests with the `Content-Type` header corresponding to the endpoint's return type.
-TODO(double check text/plain content type)
   ```
     binary -> "application/octet-stream"
     alias<binary> -> "application/octet-stream"
-    <everything else> -> "aplication/json;charset=utf-8"
+    <everything else> -> "application/json;charset=utf-8"
   ```
-1. **Errors** - If Conjure servers return errors, they MUST serialize the erorrs using the `JSON` encoding scheme defined below.
-In addition, the servers MUST send a http status code correponding the error codes defined in the IR.
+1. **Errors** - If Conjure servers return errors, they MUST serialize the errors using the `JSON` encoding scheme defined below.
+In addition, the servers MUST send a http status code corresponding to the error codes defined in the IR.
   ```
   PERMISSION_DENIED (403)
   INVALID_ARGUMENT(400)